mack73/azure-alerts-to-teams/README.md

 ## Installation Instructions:
 ### 1. Deploy 'api-connection.json' template.
-Create the API Connection used by the Logic App to connect to Teams.
+Create the API connection used by the logic app to connect to Teams.
 Only 1 API connection is needed as it can be shared by all logic apps.
 Required parameter: 'api_connection_username' - the email address of the account used to authenticate to Teams.
-Optional parameter: 'api_connection_name' - the name given to the API connection.
-The default is value is 'teams'.
+Optional parameter: 'api_connection_name' - the name given to the API connection resource in Azure.

 #### Example deployment using CLI:
     az deployment group create --resource-group teams-alert-prod --parameters api_connection_username=user@contoso.com --template-file api-connection.json